Local-Trash/Lua-Command-Line-Animation/README.md

 ## How to us?
 First you need to download the file and place it the project folder.
 Once there you need to make a ``animation.lua`` file

---this is where you put your frames frame = {
+--this is where you put your frames\n frame = {
     ">----\n",
     "=>---\n",